The Biology of Depression

-What else do we know about major depression?
-We know depression is not solved by barking: "Just harden up!
+We also know depression is not solved by barking: "Just harden up!
 We all get depressed!"
-Depression is as biological as diabetes.
+Depression is at least 50% biological.

 Depression is all around us.
 Yet so is this corrosive inhibition, compounded by the stigmatised embarrassment we have with the term psychiatric disease.

 Sapolsky says one of the greatest things a disease researcher can hope for is that a powerful politician's loved one is struck down by their disease, because they'll set up a foundation and get research funding and a cure will be forthcoming.

 But this is not the case for psychiatric disorders.
 They're the ones people don't talk about.
 Depression is commonly seen as weak and shameful and should be kept secret, let alone being encouraged to seek a medicated treatment.